Veivel/bday/README.md

 ## Design

 I chose NestJS because of how opinionated the design is.
 Best practices should not be lingering questions for me to ponder upon particularly in this assignment/test.
+Additionally, I used `luxon` as a library to work with datetime and timezones because Javascript's default date capabilities can be unintuitive.

 NestJS is inherently a domain-driven framework, which explains why I made three modules: users (user management), timezones (for IANA timezones),